Statutory Inspection of Anglican and Methodist Schools (SIAMs)

 Good and outstanding schools are re-inspected every five years (in the fifth academic year following the end of the academic year in which they were last inspected).
-In May 2015, we had a statutory inspection as a Church of England School and we were graded ‘good’ overall.
+In October 2022, we had a statutory inspection as a Church of England School and we were graded ‘Good’ overall.

 In September 2019, the governing body formed the Ethos Committee to support school leaders and governors in their contributions towards sustaining, developing and nurturing the school’s Christian ethos by monitoring religious education, collective worship and spirituality.
 Our school’s ethos statement is:

 Recognising its historic foundation by the Baroness Angela Georgina Burdett-Coutts and the Revd Chauncy Hare Townshend, the school will preserve and develop its religious character in accordance with the principles and practices of the Church of England and in partnership with the Church at parish and diocesan level.